datagouv/datagouv_client/README.md

 dataset = client.dataset().create(
     {
         "title": "New dataset",
-        "description": "A description is a required",
+        "description": "A description is required",
         "organization": "646b7187b50b2a93b1ae3d45",  # the organization that will own the dataset },
 )  # this creates a dataset with the values you specified, and instantiates a Dataset